-If your child has special medical needs beyond those related to his/her diabetes, please discuss them with

-Reed Stewart, Medical Manager, prior to the start of the camp session.
-She may be reached at rstewart@campkudzu.org.
+If your child has special medical needs beyond those related to his/her diabetes, please discuss them with Anna Albritton, Medical Advisory Board Chair, prior to the start of the camp session.
+She may be reached at aalbritton@campkudzu.org.

-MEDICAL INFORMATION CONTINUED....
+MEDICAL INFORMATION CONTINUED...
 YOUR CAMPER'S HEALTH WHILE AT CAMP

-Camp Kudzu Medical Staff will notify parents or guardians by phone about any significant medical problems that may arise at camp or medical issues that require urgent care.
+- Camp Kudzu Medical Staff will notify parents or guardians by phone about any significant medical problems that may arise at camp or medical issues that require urgent care.
 Each person's health form contains contact information as well as designated alternate contacts if the parents/guardians cannot be reached.
-This process is initiated by the Program Manager or the Medical Manager but can be delegated to an appropriate staff member.
+This process is initiated by the Camp Kudzu staff but can be delegated to an appropriate staff member.
 We realize that every parent may have a different definition of emergency.
-The general camp practice is to contact parents when the Program Manager or the Medical Manager have a concern about a person's health, need parental consent, and/or when a situation is not progressing as expected.
+The general camp practice is to contact parents should the Medical Team have a concern about a person's health, need parental consent, and/or when a situation is not progressing as expected.
 Because many people remotely access their voice mail, it is expected that camp personnel leave voice messages that appropriately communicate the need for a given parent to call the camp.
 We will share with you details in that message and give you a phone number to return the call.
-Should the Medical Manager recommend that a camper be seen by a healthcare provider outside of the camp setting within 12-24 hours, but it is not an immediate medical emergency, the parent will be contacted and offered the following:

-Explanation of the situation.

-Ask parent/legal guardian to come pick their child up and take them to see their personal health care provider with the understanding that once a camper has to exit our "camp bubble" for any reason, they will NOT be able to return to camp for the remainder of the session.
+Should the Medical Manager recommend that a camper be seen by a healthcare provider outside of the camp setting within 12-24 hours, but it is not an immediate medical emergency, the parent will be contacted and offered the following: - Explanation of the situation. - Ask parent/legal guardian to come pick their child up and take them to see their personal health care provider with the understanding that once a camper has to exit our "camp bubble" for any reason, they will NOT be able to return to camp for the remainder of the session.

 Some situations do require that a camper be sent home.
 These instances include but are not limited to persistent vomiting/diarrhea/fever, identified communicable disease, or head lice.
 Parents will be notified immediately of issues that medical personnel deem to be major medical concerns.
 In extreme medical emergencies, the Medical Manager, Program Manager, or designee may call 911.
 For non-life threatening issues, we prefer that parents transport their child to their doctor or clinic for further medical attention.
-Again, please be aware that if a camper needs to leave the camp grounds for any reason, they will NOT be allowed to return back to camp for the remainder of the session.
+Please be aware that if a camper needs to leave the camp grounds for any reason, they may not be allowed to return back to camp for the remainder of the session depending on the nature of the reason for leaving camp.
 We generally do not call parents regarding minor issues which are easily taken care of and do not significantly affect the camper's day including minor cuts, scrapes, bruises, or bug bites.